 Tee Work

-Hitter sets a tee at belt height, takes ten swings into a net, then resets to knee height for ten more and letter-high for ten more.
-Belongs in every warm-up.
-Cue points: stride before the swing, top hand drives the barrel through the ball, finish with hands high.
-The simplest hitting drill in the library is the one that fixes a swing path the fastest, which is why every level from tee ball through varsity still uses it daily.
+Hitter sets a tee at belt height and takes ten swings into a net, then resets to knee height for ten more and letter-high for ten more.
+The simplest hitting drill in the library and the fastest fix for a swing path, which is why every level from tee ball through varsity still uses it daily.

 Tosser kneels behind an L-screen 12 to 15 feet in front of the hitter and tosses underhand into the strike zone.
 Hitter takes ten swings, then rotates.
 Faster than tee work because the ball is moving, slower than live pitching because the trajectory is predictable.
 The middle step of every hitting progression at every age.